ng-learn-org/ng-learn-org.github.io/_posts/2014-03-19-AngularJS-2-Status-Preview.md

     Object.observe() is a low-level API that lets you add a listener to be notified when a JavaScript object changes state.

-If you want to know more abour this pattern, follow this <a href="http://updates.html5rocks.com/2012/11/Respond-to-change-with-Object-observe" target="_blank">link</a>
+If you want to know more about this pattern, follow this <a href="http://updates.html5rocks.com/2012/11/Respond-to-change-with-Object-observe" target="_blank">link</a>
 and this <a href="http://wiki.ecmascript.org/doku.php?id=harmony:observe" target="_blank">link</a>.

 While we wait to the browser native change detection, the team has found a solution that is fast and more efficient than the current one available in AngularJS 1.2.